Loading. Please Wait

 Cyrus Stereo 200 Power Amplifier - This new stereo power amplifier is the culmination of two years’ engineering as Cyrus R&D researched and solved limitations that have held Class D amplifiers back from providing true hi-fi performance.
 A description of our engineering will be published in a White Paper that describes the unique engineering work we undertook in developing Class D to sound good enough for an amplifier carrying the Cyrus logo.

-Stereo 200 is a high performance power amplifier incorporating a new and unique Cyrus topology that combines the benefits of high efficiency and lower heat generation from a digital output stage, with our highly refined analogue power supply design.Delivering a herculean 2 x 200 watts into 6 O from the single ½ width Cyrus die-cast aluminium chassis, this amplifier is intended to fit in the range between the X-Power and the Mono X 200 Signature.
+Stereo 200 is a high performance power amplifier incorporating a new and unique Cyrus topology that combines the benefits of high efficiency and lower heat generation from a digital output stage, with our highly refined analogue power supply design.Delivering a herculean 2 x 200 watts into 6 Ohms from the single ½ width Cyrus die-cast aluminium chassis,

 Cyrus’ new Stereo 200 power amplifier is the first hybrid power amplifier to be launched from this new platform.
 By "hybrid" we mean it incorporates a traditional Cyrus power supply design with a low noise toroidal transformer, married with a new, high power, class D output device.
 This combination provides enormous continuous power and superb dynamics.